 In the following example the value of

-header argument will default to yes
+the :cache header argument will default to yes in all code

 blocks in the subtree rooted at the following heading: